Avira Review: Quick Expert Summary

-- Phone support.
+- Telephone support.

-Unfortunately, there isn’t a live chat option — which is my preferred customer support option.
+Unfortunately, there isn’t a live chat option, which is my preferred customer support option.

-There is a toll-free number for premium users, which offers customer support between 9am–11pm Central European Time for 30+ countries, including the US as well as many European and Asian nations.
+There is a toll-free number for premium users, which offers customer support between 9am–11pm Central European Time for 30+ countries, including the US and Canada as well as many European and Asian nations.
 Countries that cannot access the toll-free number have the option to call another number, but they will be charged their local phone rates.

 Overall, Avira is really easy to use, making it a great choice for non-tech-savvy users.
 For such an advanced antivirus scanner, Avira is also really lightweight — taking up less CPU power than most other antiviruses that I’ve tested.

-Avira Antivirus Review — Frequently Asked Questions
+Avira Antivirus — Frequently Asked Questions

 Is Avira’s antivirus protection good?